Ultimate Wild Atlantic Way Route Ireland: A WAW Road Trip

-On a tiny island in the middle of a beautiful lake sits one of the most romantic places in Ireland.
+On a small island in the middle of a beautiful lake sits one of the most romantic places in Ireland.
 Never has there been a prettier location for a church (Glendalough included) than St Finbarr, patron saint of Cork’s Oratory.
 This has to be one of the most beautiful places to visit on the Wild Atlantic Way route but beware of its tiny little single-lane roads if driving.

-A deep U shaped valley carved out of the mountains of West Cork at the end of the last ice age, Gougane Beara is also, where the Lee River rises.
-Up until the 1930’s this area was covered with smallholdings, with farmers and shepherds following the pilgrim paths for 100s of years.
+A deep U-shaped valley carved out of the mountains of West Cork at the end of the last ice age, Gougane Barra is also, where the Lee River rises.
+Up until the 1930s, this area was covered with smallholdings, with farmers and shepherds following the pilgrim paths for 100s of years.

 Gougane Barra Park has developed more of a recreational focus and is the only National Park in Ireland that you can actually drive into and around for a small charge.
 Although it is a lot healthier and more environmentally sound obviously, to leave your car and walk.
-There are 5 kms of roads and 10 kms of hiking/biking trails.
+There are 5 km of roads and 10 km of hiking/biking trails.

 There are perhaps half a dozen occupied houses on Dursey Island, mostly small crofting farms, along with holiday cottages you can rent.
 Please note though there are no shops, pubs, restaurants or anywhere else to buy anything, so do take any food & water you might need with you.